sindresorhus/matcher/readme.md

 Type: `boolean`\
 Default: `false`

 Make matching case-sensitive.
-When `false`, treats uppercase and lowercase characters as being the same.
+When `false`, treats uppercase and lowercase characters as being the same, the way a case-insensitive regular expression without the `u` flag does.
+So a character whose uppercase form is more than one character (`ß`) or is ASCII while the character itself is not (`ı`, `ſ`), and every character outside the Basic Multilingual Plane, only matches itself.

 Ensure you use this correctly.
 For example, files and directories should be matched case-insensitively, while most often, object keys should be matched case-sensitively.